fmnas/fmnas-site/gcp/README.md

 ## Development

-A GoLand/IntelliJ config is included in the fmnas-site project.
+An IntelliJ/GoLand config is included in the fmnas-site project.

 These functions are deployed by the deploy-gcp GitHub Actions workflow.